trixi-framework/Trixi.jl/docs/src/meshes/p4est_mesh.md

 the re-use of existing functionality for the [`TreeMesh`](@ref) but is usually less efficient, cf. [PR #550](https://github.com/trixi-framework/Trixi.jl/pull/550).

-## Construction of 2D P4estMesh from an Abaqus file
+## Construction of a P4estMesh from an Abaqus file

 One available option to construct a [`P4estMesh`](@ref) is to read in an Abaqus (`.inp`) mesh file.
 We briefly describe the structure of this file, the conventions it uses, and how the mesh file is parsed to create an initial unstructured, curvilinear, and conforming mesh.

+### Mesh in two spatial dimensions

 For this discussion we use the following two-dimensional unstructured curved mesh with three elements: